FreshAlacrity/project-navigator/README.md

   - Public and private sections with clear visual indication of which is which
     - Preview mode for public projects (default)

-## Priorities
-- make the list searchable by project name
-  - add autocomplete for project names
-- url parameters to link to specific projects and to search input
-- search aliases
-  - ex. searching for 'open source' should bring up things with License: MIT

 ### Next
+- work on moving more of these todo items to [GitHub Issues](https://github.com/FreshAlacrity/project-navigator/issues)
-- set up scripts/site etc as a submodule
+- set up the Project Navigator as a submodule of my GitHub Pages site, ex. as `freshalacrity.github.io/projects`
+  - set up subdirectories for network view (/explore/?) and trello style /board/
+  - decide on a file directory structure for projects with a collection of information to store (image gallery, readme etc) but not enough information to need their own repository
+  - decide on how and where to store data for private projects, since websites can't freely access local files
 - make a JavaScript version of the function for a new project ID, `=DEC2HEX(RANDBETWEEN(0, 4294967295), 8)`
-- make function to pull a row or rows into a tidy JSON format by header
-  - snag my scripts for this from Cottage Industry
-- new google apps script function in to update a specific project's spreadsheet row
-- support for search, edit, & update functionality from a webpage
+- support for search, edit, & update functionality from web view
-- prototype new product page from mockup
+- prototype new project page from [mockup](https://designer.gravit.io/?token=OQwUbHc83kinSCEQKqKSD4fDa6q4SMIp)
   - start with just displaying the information from the spreadsheet with an image up top, then support interactive inline SVG with an option to make that fullscreen
 - automatically filter public and private link types
   - show plaintext readout of public projects and which projects they link to